keithricker/docker-drupal-base/README.md

 ```

+Wait about 5 to 10 minutes for everything to download and install ...
 Open a web browser on your host machine and point it to port 8080 to view your welcome page:

 ```